pnxenopoulos/awpy/README.md

 - [Advanced navigation functionality](https://github.com/pnxenopoulos/awpy/blob/main/examples/04_Advanced_Navigation_Functionality.ipynb)
 - [Map control](https://github.com/pnxenopoulos/awpy/blob/main/examples/05_Map_Control_Calculations_And_Visualizations.ipynb)

-If you use the parser for any public analysis, we kindly ask you to link to this repository, so that others may know how you parsed, analyzed or visualized your data.
-If you have a paper or project that uses the parser, please let us know in Discord so we can add it!
+If you use the parser for any public analysis, we kindly ask you to link to the Awpy repository, so that others may know how you parsed, analyzed or visualized your data.
+If you have a paper or project that uses the parser, please let us know in Discord so we can add it to our growing list!

 ## Contributing
-We welcome any contributions from the community no matter the skill-level.
-You can visit the [issue page](https://github.com/pnxenopoulos/awpy/issues) to see what issues are still open, the [Awpy project](https://github.com/users/pnxenopoulos/projects/5) for a different view of project priorities, or you can message us on Discord.
-Some examples of where you can make a difference: documentation, quality assurance, developing new features, creating unique content with Awpy.
+We welcome any contributions from the community, no matter the skill-level.
+You can visit our [issue page](https://github.com/pnxenopoulos/awpy/issues) to see what issues are still open, the [Awpy project](https://github.com/users/pnxenopoulos/projects/5) for a different view of project priorities, or you can message us on Discord.
+Some examples of where you can make a difference are in documentation, quality assurance, developing new features, or creating unique content with Awpy.
 You can see more examples of community content [here](https://awpy.readthedocs.io/en/latest/projects.html).
 If you are interested in contributing to Awpy, learn more [here](https://github.com/pnxenopoulos/awpy/blob/main/CONTRIBUTING.md).

-:books: **Tip:** We are happy to walk through those that want to contribute, no matter the skill level.
+:books: **Tip:** We are happy to walk through those that want to contribute, no matter your skill level.
 There are a diverse set of ways one can contribute to Awpy.
+We welcome first-time contributors.

 ## Structure
 Awpy is structured as follows: